pToxProject/pTox/docs/INSTALL.md

 # Install

-The following steps install μTox on your computron/toaster/carrier pigeon.
+The following steps install pTox on your computron/toaster/carrier pigeon.
 This guide gets you running ASAP.
 It mostly deals with precomplied binaries.
 If you're looking to contribute (you're the real MVP) you're probably looking for [Building](BUILD.md).

 For any and all of the following, you'll need to have [toxcore](https://github.com/TokTok/c-toxcore) installed first.